Bishnupada Mukerjee: Biography

 Mukerjee did his residency under Green-Armytage at Eden Hospital for 18 months and moved to Calcutta School of Tropical Medicine where he worked under Sir Ram Nath Chopra who is reported to have successfully persuaded Mukerjee to turn to research by abandoning his medical practice.
 In 1930, he took up the post of an assistant secretary to the Drug Enquiry Commission and assisted the commission in preparing a report advocating for drug standardization and pharmacy control.
 From 1931 to 1933, he worked at the Calcutta School of Tropical Medicine on research on indigenous drugs when he received a Fellowship from the Rockefeller Foundation for research on vegetable drugs in China, America and Japan.
 He moved to Peking Union Medical College where he worked under renowned pharmacologist, H. B. Van Dyke.
-In 1936, he secured DSc from University of Michigan, the first doctoral degree awarded by the university in pharmacology.
+In 1936, he obtained a D.Sc. degree from the University of Michigan, the first doctoral degree awarded by the university in pharmacology.